discordjs/guide/guide/interactions/slash-commands.md

 ### Editing responses

 After you've sent an initial response, you may want to edit that response for various reasons.
-This can be achieved with the `CommandInteraction#editReply()` method:
+This can be achieved with the `Interaction#editReply()` method:

 ::: warning
 After the initial response, an interaction token is valid for 15 minutes, so this is the timeframe in which you can edit the response and send follow-up messages.